Multirious/bevy_tween/README.md

   Use anything you want to use.
 Remove anything you don't want.
 Extends anything that's not there.
 - Tween anything, from anywhere.
   - Colors, sprite sheet frames, positions, you define it!
-  - Components, assets, Resources, you implement it!
+  - Components, assets, resources, you implement it!
 - Interpolate with anything
   - Robert Penner's easing functions
   - Closure